CSY Tuition & Fees

 The entrance testing fee is $35 per student and is due the date of the testing.
 Entrance testing is required for students entering Kindergarten – 12th grade.

-After a student has been accepted, a registration fee is required.
+After a student has been accepted, registration fees are required.

 Christian School of York, a Central PA day school, successfully strives to provide an outstanding academic education while maintaining affordable tuition.
 In comparison to other private schools in the region with similar programs and high academic standards, our tuition is extremely reasonable.
 Because our families understand the importance of investing in their children and their need for a Christian education, they are willing to do what is necessary financially.